anuanas3252/CTF/picoCTF/General Skills/runme.py.md

 <br>

-1. This is an simple one, RUn the script - You will get the flag
+1. This is an simple one, Download & RUn the script - You will get the flag

 <br>